ju-am/ROMLauncher/readme/readme.txt

 the /icons/ directory.

 >---[Emulator Executable Path] : The path (absolute/relative) or command to launch the emulator.
-You can use ./../ to denote the parent directory of the executable (or ./../../ for the folder above, and so on).
+Use the 'Search File' button to search for the emulator directly.
+You can then use the 'Make Relative' button to convert the path to a relative path, if possible (this is optional).

 >---[Emulator Arguments] : Optional arguments to use with the emulator.
 Enter every argument individually.
 When arguments are used, the ROM-file should be